Woorg/woorg/README.md

 What I'm doing:
-- Layout from Figma to HTML
+- Frontend from Figma to HTML/React/Vue
 -  Creating WordPress/WooCommerce theme from Figma using Sage10, Acf pro

 Use technology: